psg-mit/probzelus-oopsla21/README.md

 # Artifact README

-This artifact is being submitted to support the paper "Statically Bounded-Memory Delayed Sampling for Probabilistic Streams" by Atkinson, Baudart, Mandel, Yuan, and Carbin.
-The artifact contains, in addition to this document, one file `Debian.ova` which is a virtual machine containing source code, pre-built binaries, and benchmark programs.
+This artifact is being submitted to support the paper "Statically Bounded-Memory Delayed Sampling for Probabilistic Streams".
+The artifact contains, in addition to this document, the file `Debian.ova` which is a virtual machine containing source code, pre-built binaries, and benchmark programs.

 ## Getting Started